 Generally, chemical exfoliating products are the best recommendation, and there are many reasons for that.
 One of them is, despite the slightly daunting name, they actually tend to be gentler on your skin than physical ones.
 Not to mention, they can often be more effective as they come in lots of different types of formulas, such as leave-on ones, so you can choose a product which is the perfect strength and formula to suit you.

-- GENTLE NON-ABRASIVE LEAVE-ON EXFOLIANT: with 2% BHA (Beta hydroxy acid), to unclog & diminish enlarged pores, exfoliate dead skin cells, smooth wrinkles, and brighten and even out skin tone.
-Combats redness, wrinkles, aging, enlarged pores, and blackheads.
-PACKAGING MAY VARY.
+- GENTLE NON-ABRASIVE LEAVE-ON EXFOLIATOR: with 2% BHA (Beta hydroxy acid) to unclog & diminish enlarged pores, exfoliate dead skin cells, smooth wrinkles & brighten & even out skin tone; Combats redness, wrinkles, aging, enlarged pores, & blackheads

-- SILKY SMOOTH SKIN IS JUST A BRUSH AWAY – Double the function, double the results!
-Not only is Dylonic an affordable, chemical-free ingrown hair and razor bump treatment it also makes an excellent exfoliator!
-Gently massage problem areas and anywhere else to reveal soft, radiant skin
+- SILKY SMOOTH SKIN, JUST A BRUSH AWAY - Double the function, double the results!
+Not only is Dylonic body exfoliator scrubber an affordable, chemical-free ingrown hair and razor bump treatment, but it also makes an excellent exfoliator!
+Gently massage problem areas to reveal soft, radiant skin.
+Serves as a strawberry legs treatment for women and is a great exfoliating scrub for bikini area and armpit scrub!

 - Shower Exfoliator for Home Use - Experience Korean spa treatment at home.
 Our body-exfoliating scrub mitts provide full microdermabrasion to visibly lift away dead skin.
 Packaging may vary.